• +1 919 200-0292

 Understanding Spherical Coordinates

 Antenna Test Lab Co performs 3D spherical evaluations using Phi axis (roll) and Theta (turntable) stepping per the “Great Circle Cut System”.
+This sometimes called an “Elevation over Azimuth” or “Az/El” system.
 This way, native results are available directly in the standard preferred spherical coordinate system.

 great circle cut antenna testing diagram